 Following a determination that the building is significant and preferably preserved, the Commission may recommend to the mayor and city council that the building be protected through the provisions of Massachusetts General Law, Chapter 40C, the Historic District Act.
 The steps required under M.G.L.
 Chapter 40C shall be followed prior to the establishment of a local historic district.
-Nothing in this General Laws Chapter 40C.
-If any of the provisions of this ordinance do so conflict, that act shall Prevail.
+Nothing in this Ordinance shall be deemed to conflict with the provisions of the Historic District Act, Massachusetts General Laws Chapter 40C.
+If any of the provisions of this ordinance do so conflict, that act shall prevail.